thelifeandtimes/aoc-24/README.md

 ### Things about Typescript
 #### Running `.ts` files in this repo
 Node runs stuff using the scripts in `package.json`.
-In this repo because I'll be having a lot of similarly structured files I have set up `npm run start` to be run like `npm run start --day=day0` where `day0` is the directory containing that day's files.
+In this repo because I'll be having a lot of similarly structured files I have set up `npm run day` to be run like `npm run day day0` where `day0` is the directory containing that day's files.

 #### Import statements
 These pull in functions from my node modules to give me access to additional functionality.